 Recently, Pickett et al. (2016) introduced three phases in urban ecology evolution, as belonging to different paradigms which were termed: in, of, and for the city.
 Each one of these paradigms expose historical differences according to changes in urban ecology research, and result by the comparison of three variables or axes: chronology, model approach, and complexity.
 Studies under the paradigm in the city fall mainly into using ecological approaches, studies of the city are mainly based on social-ecological interactions, and studies for the city represent research about environmental policies and planning.
 The urban ecology paradigms also represent increasing complexity of the types of knowledge synthesised in the research questions.
 Studies which subscribe to the of the city paradigm contemplate interdisciplinary research; the urban ecology for the city is more intricate and includes in and of the city studies, engaging scientific knowledge in practice and for action (Pickett et al. 2016).

-Most of the theoretical and empirical developments in urban ecology have used green areas (e.g. Chiesura 2004, Tzoulas et al. 2007, Wolch et al. 2014) and freshwater streams (e.g. Allan et al. 1997, Paul & Meyer 2001, Walsh et al. 2005), and also birds (e.g. Blair et al. 1996, Chace & Walsh 2004) and plants (e.g. Ulrich 1984, Donovan & Prestemon 2012, Donovan et al 2013) as their preferred research subjets, coastal settings and species have not received the attention they deserve.
+Most of the theoretical and empirical developments in urban ecology have used green areas (e.g. Chiesura 2004, Tzoulas et al. 2007, Wolch et al. 2014), freshwater streams (e.g. Allan et al. 1997, Paul & Meyer 2001, Walsh et al. 2005), and birds (e.g. Blair et al. 1996, Chace & Walsh 2004) and plants (e.g. Ulrich 1984, Donovan & Prestemon 2012, Donovan et al 2013) as their preferred research subjects.
+Coastal settings and species have not received the attention they deserve.
 This is unfortunate as coastal cities seem to be one of the preferred places for people to settle (Weinstein 2009).
 In fact, 40% of the world’s population live less than 100 Km from the sea (United Nations 2017), with coastal cities growing 6.6 times between 1945 and 2012 (Barragán and Andrés 2015).
 Accordingly, there is a need to synthesize urban ecology research that has been carried out on the coast and assess critical gaps and biases, challenges and future research needs.

 This article reviews coastal urban ecology scientific publications with the aim of examining spatial and temporal changes in time.
-Studies are classified according to theoretical and empirical dimension of urban ecology and biases in the literature highlighted as a way to call attention on the needs for developing coastal urban ecology studies that can inform ongoing urbanization trends, especially in developing and mid-income countries.
+Studies are classified according to theoretical and empirical dimensions of urban ecology.
+Biases in the literature are highlighted as a way to call attention on the needs for developing coastal urban ecology studies that can inform ongoing urbanization trends, especially in developing and mid-income countries.

 Methods